 Arcapita is the Predecessor Company as 85.27% 1996 Kingdom of explained in note 1.
-Bahrain companies and to undertake post-acquisition asset management.
+Bahrain

-^{}Arcapita Bank B.S.C. (c) was renamed RA Bahrain B.S.C. (c) on 10 September 2014 following its emergence from Chapter 11.
+^{}Arcapita Bank B.S.C. (c) was renamed to RA Bahrain B.S.C. (c) on 10 September 2014 following its emergence from Chapter 11.

-2.3 Significant accounting policies, judgements and estimates
+2.3 Significant accounting judgements and estimates

-The same accounting policies, judgements, estimates, presentation and methods of computation have been followed in these condensed interim consolidated financial statements as were applied in the preparation of the Group's consolidated financial statements for the year ended 30 June 2016.
+The same accounting policies, judgements, estimates, presentation and methods of computation have been followed in these condensed interim consolidated financial statements as were applied in the preparation of the Group's consolidated financial statements for the year ended 30 June 2017.